What is in this leaflet

 Keep out of the reach of children.

-Dispose of your needles safely into a yellow plastic sharps container.
+Dispose of used needles safely into a yellow plastic sharps container.

 If your doctor tells you to stop using this medicine or the expiry date has passed, ask your pharmacist what to do with any medicine that is left over.